visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 .. figure:: images/xraywhyconduit2.png

-   The resulting x ray image from Conduit Blueprint output, visualized by plotting it with VisIt.
+   The resulting x ray image from Conduit Blueprint output, visualized by plotting with VisIt.

 We have opted to enrich the Blueprint output (see :ref:`Basic Mesh Output`) with extensive metadata (see :ref:`Metadata`) as well as additional meshes (see :ref:`Imaging Planes and Rays Meshes` and :ref:`Spatial Extents Mesh`) to provide extra context and information to the user.
 These additions should make it easier to troubleshoot unexpected results, make sense of the query output, and pass important information through the query.